 A self-leveling tool that emits a colored laser beam, the laser level allows for easy visual confirmation of both horizontal and vertical leveling.
 Some of the fancier models also include the capability of measuring the distance from the unit to the end of the laser beam, making them a fast and accurate solution for job site distance measurements.

 Essential for use in high-precision machining, the micrometer resembles a caliper that screws down rather than sliding.
 Digital micrometers produce an instant readout on the distance between their two caliper heads, sometimes allowing for measurements accurate up to three or four decimal places.

 One of the most widely recognized measuring tools, thermometers provide a reading for temperatures, with digital thermometers providing faster and more reliable results.
 They are a staple of modern medicine but also find their way into the culinary arts and environmental studies quite regularly.

-Whether you work in one of the physical professions or simply love getting involved with DIY projects at home, measuring tools will allow you the precision and accuracy necessary to achieve great results on anything you set your mind to.
-So, the next time you’re aiming to improve on a physical skill, find a way to measure it – that way, over time you will be able to tell how much progress you’re making!
+Whether you’re working in one of the physical professions or simply love getting involved with DIY projects at home, measuring tools will allow you the precision and accuracy necessary to achieve great results on anything you set your mind to.
+So, the next time you’re aiming to improve on a physical skill, find a way to measure it – that way, over time you will be able to determine how much progress you’re making!

 - See Also: 10 Best Digital Calipers